 - P(A and B) = probability of events A and B occurring simultaneously

-- E.g., the probability of lung cancer in a smoker (A → lung cancer; B → smoking)
+- Example: the probability of lung cancer in a smoker (A: occurrence of lung cancer; B: occurrence of smoking)

 - P(A and B) = probability of simultaneously being a smoker and having lung cancer = number of smokers with lung cancer/total population